 What is a drug pump?

-A drug pump (intrathecal drug delivery system) is designed to reduce severe chronic pain by delivering pain medication to the intrathecal space that surrounds the spinal cord.
-Unlike medications that circulate throughout your body in your bloodstream, drug delivery therapy releases medication directly at the source of the pain, effective pain relief may be achieved at lower doses and with fewer or more tolerable side effects compared to oral medications, which go through your circulatory system.
+A drug pump (targeted drug delivery system) is designed to reduce chronic pain by delivering pain medication to the intrathecal space, where fluid flows around the spinal cord.
+Since targeted drug delivery releases medication directly at the source of the pain, effective pain relief may be achieved at lower doses and with fewer or more tolerable side effects compared to oral medications, which go through your circulatory system.

 How does a drug pump work?

-When the pump and catheter release prescribed amounts of pain medication directly to the receptors near the spine, it interrupts the pain signals before they reach the brain.
+The implanted pump and catheter release prescribed amounts of pain in close proximity to the spinal cord, to affect pain signals before they reach the brain.
 The programmability of the pump enables your doctor to customize the therapy to best meet your needs throughout the day.
 You return to your doctor’s office for more medication when the pump needs to be refilled.

 Is a drug pump right for me?

 Talk to your doctor to determine what kinds of pain treatments would work for you.
 The choice of treatment depends on the type of pain, how severe it is, and how you respond to your pain treatment.
 If your doctor thinks you are a good candidate for a drug pump, you can complete a screening trial so that you can experience the therapy to see if you are a good candidate.